Mr. Beatty’s Thesis

 The findings were predictably grim.
 The schools provided no specific training for jobs the graduates could realistically get.
 While in school the students had indicated interest in occupations that required further training, usually out of the range of opportunity.

 Many of the graduates felt that their high-school courses had been of no particular value to them in their present work, but were interested in continuing their education in advanced business courses, part-time and post-graduate courses in high school and evening classes (much of which was beyond the ability of the school to provide).
-The majority of the graduates felt the need for counselling, occupational information and placement service.
+The majority of the graduates felt the need for counseling, occupational information and placement service.

 The study concluded with a long list of things the school could do to address the graduates’ “very definite problem.”
-One was the idea of offering an organized guidance program, to include counselling, exploration of opportunities, placement services, etc.
+One was the idea of offering an organized guidance program, to include counseling, exploration of opportunities, placement services, etc.